pkdone/practical-mongodb-aggregations-book/src/advert.md

 &nbsp;

-You can purchase the book from the [Packt](https://www.packtpub.com/product/practical-mongodb-aggregations/9781835080641), [Amazon](https://www.amazon.com/Practical-MongoDB-Aggregations-developing-aggregation-ebook/dp/B0CGVKYGPT), and other book retailers.
+You can purchase the book from [Packt](https://www.packtpub.com/product/practical-mongodb-aggregations/9781835080641), [Amazon](https://www.amazon.com/Practical-MongoDB-Aggregations-developing-aggregation-ebook/dp/B0CGVKYGPT), and other book retailers.